Multi-agent Assisted Automatic Test Generation for Java JSON Libraries: Results

-We manually collect 43 unit tests from the generated test cases.
-Among them, 10 bad tests triggered exceptions ($E_\textit{bad}$), 11 bad tests failed at assertions ($F_\textit{bad}$), 10 good tests triggered exceptions ($E_\textit{good}$), and 12 good tests failed at assertions ($F_\textit{good}$).
-Instances of $E_\textit{good}$ and $F_\textit{good}$ are collected from the bugs we have identified, and we collect a similar number of $E_\textit{bad}$ and $F_\textit{bad}$ from the generated tests to ensure a balanced sample size.
-For each test instance, we use GPT-4o~\cite{gpt4o}, one of the most capable reasoning LLMs, to classify it as either a good test or a bad test in both few-shot and few-shot plus chain-of-thought settings~\cite{few-shot,cot}.
-Following the idea of~\cite{selfconsistency}, we employ a majority-voting method across 6 generations to determine the final classification labels (good or bad).
-The complete prompt template is in Figure~\ref{fig:prompt_classification}.
+Our investigation above confirmed that the test cases generated by the Test Programmer do include bad tests, highlighting the need for the Test Validator agent in the overall framework.
+Therefore, this subsection evaluates the classification accuracy of the Test Validator in isolation.
+We collected 21 bad tests and 22 good tests.
+Among them, 10 bad tests triggered exceptions ($E_\textit{bad}$), 11 bad tests failed at assertions ($F_\mathit{bad}$), 10 good tests triggered exceptions ($E_\textit{good}$), and 12 good tests failed at assertions ($F_\mathit{good}$).
+Instances of $E_\textit{good}$ and $F_\textit{good}$ were collected from test cases that have identified bugs, and we sampled a similar number of $E_\textit{bad}$ and $F_\textit{bad}$ from the generated tests to ensure balanced sample sizes.
+We then ran Test Validator using the prompt in Fig.~\ref{fig:test_validator} and recorded the results, as shown in Table~\ref{tab:classify_result}.

-The results are shown in Table~\ref{tab:classify_result}.
-To our surprise, the few-shot with chain-of-thought (FS-CoT) approach, which includes reasoning steps in the few-shot examples (2 good tests and 2 bad tests), performs similarly to the basic few-shot (FS) method.
-For instances that throw an exception ($E_{bad}$ and $E_{good}$), the performance is akin to random guessing.
-However, for instances that fail at assertions (${F}_{bad}$ and ${F}_{good}$), GPT-4o demonstrates a stronger ability to distinguish between them.
-We hypothesize that this is because GPT-4o can better infer code behaviors, but it still struggles to judge library-defined exceptions (e.g., \texttt{JSONException} for \textit{fastjson2}) as these can result from both illegal inputs (bad) and library's issues (good).
+For bad test samples that fail due to assertion mismatches (${F}_{bad}$ and ${F}_{good}$), the Test Validator demonstrates a stronger ability to identify them.
+However, for cases that throw exceptions ($E_{bad}$ and $E_{good}$), its performance appears closer to random guessing.
+This can be attributed to LLM's ability to reason about code behavior, while its difficulty lies in predicting library-defined exceptions (e.g., \texttt{JSONException} in \textit{fastjson}).
+Such exceptions can be triggered by both invalid test logics (bad tests) and internal library issues (good tests), making accurate classification more challenging.
+Interestingly, the few-shot with chain-of-thought (FS-CoT) approach, which includes reasoning steps in the few-shot examples, performs similarly to the basic few-shot (FS) method.